danikobrick/gened1187-finalproject/README.md

 1. FER_data.ipynb: contains data retrieval, basic EDA, data processing
 2. FER_CNN.ipynb: contains Baseline CNN model (with data augmentation) and gender bias analysis
 3. FER_VGG_cyclical.ipynb: contains final VGG_cyclical model and gender bias analysis
-4. FER_OTHER_models: contains autoencoder, ResNet, basic VGG, and other forms of VGG fine-tuned models
+4. FER_OTHER_models.ipynb: contains autoencoder, ResNet, basic VGG, and other forms of VGG fine-tuned models

 Run the FER_data notebook first to download the data into your Drive, then you can run notebooks 2-4.